Perth HPC Indigenous Gardens

 Our vision for reconciliation is for Aboriginal and Torres Strait Islander peoples to be fully valued for their ongoing contribution to the sport and entertainment industry.
 Through achieving this vision we aim to ensure that they benefit from their interactions with Western Australia’s world class sport and entertainment venues and precincts by providing venues that are inclusive, respectful and safe places that nurture a sense of belonging for Aboriginal and Torres Strait Islander peoples.

-Patrons that have visited HBF Stadium recently would have noticed our new gardens at the main public entrance and the corporate office entrance.
+Patrons that have visited Perth HPC recently would have noticed our new gardens at the main public entrance and the corporate office entrance.
 These are the Six Seasons Indigenous Gardens and the Bushtucker Gardens.

 An initiative of the VenuesWest RAP Working Group, the gardens symbolise both our commitment to reconciliation and the ongoing care, support and growth we wish to share with the Whadjuk People of the Noongar Nation.